 In mid to late 19th Century Germany, the main areas of glass production were Silesia, Thuringia and the Bavarian Forest.
 Numerous glassworks produced post-classic paperweights from ca. 1875 into the 20th century.
 Thuringian paperweights tend to have relatively simple canes with a predominance of bright colours (turquoise & orange-yellow).
 Silesian post-classic paperweights are generally of a better quality, often set on latticinio baskets.
 German paperweights only appear infrequently on the market, so it must be assumed that paperweight production was a sideline for the glasshouses or that they were made by glassworkers after hours.

 For classic Silesian paperweights (Josephinenhütte / Josephine Glassworks) see the category: Bohemia/Silesia.

 Click on an image for details, sizes & enlarged views

-An assortment of short pieces of white latticinio and multi-coloured rods - set over a white, 2-tiered double latticinio basket - make up this somewhat unusual scrambled weight.
-Perhaps made by a glass worker after hours as a gift for a member of the family, the rods are not perfectly centred over the basket, which protrudes more on one side than the...
+A post-classic scrambled weight with an assortment of short lengths of white latticinio and multi-coloured rods set over a white, 2-tiered double latticinio basket.
+Probably made by a glass worker after hours as a gift for a member of the family, the rods are not perfectly centred over the basket.Lightly-ground flat base with signs of wear.